DAY ONE - Wednesday, August 10, 2022

 Amanda Lefevre, Deputy Commissioner, Kentucky Department for Environmental Protection

-Moderated by: Robin Thomerson, Partner, Dentons Bingham Greenebaum LLP
+Moderator: Robin Thomerson, Partner, Dentons

 3:30 p.m.

-25th Annual Kentucky Environmental Permitting and Reporting Conference Adjourns
+27th Kentucky Environmental Permitting and Reporting Conference Adjourns